andrenq/trading/README.md

  - `GET /portfolio/listall` : List all accounts and open positions of all traders.
  - `GET /portfolio/traderId/{traderId}`: List all accounts and open positions of a given trader.
 ### Order Controller
 Order controller submits orders, to buy or to sell stocks.
-If the order can not be executed, it will be cancelled and saved on the database.
-If it succeeds, all the necessary transfers will be made, and the order will be saved as fulfilled.
+If the order can not be executed, its status will be changed to `CANCELLED` and saved on the database.
+If it succeeds, all the necessary transfers will be made, and the order will be saved with the status `FILLED`.

 #### End Points
 - `POST /order/marketOrder`  : Executes the order
 ### Quote Controller